 What is it?
 A high-end smartwatch for fitness tracking enthusiasts.

-We like: tracks golf but many other sports as well
+We like: Tracks golf plus many other sports

 This smartwatch has a thin 35mm-diameter AMOLED colour screen and an optional ‘always-on’ mode.
 It has 5ATM water and splash resistance, so it should survive a rainy day on the course.